ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Issuance

-Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.5.1].
+Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.1].
 This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired Header octets as `header`, and the array of payload octet string as `messages`.